Faith Challenges Group: Drop-In Support/Discussion Group

 Purpose of the Group

 This group is an opportunity for students to get together in a safe environment, learn from, and support each other.
 Each week, we will discuss pertinent issues related to faith that create stress (e.g., having faith doubts or internal conflict with elements of your faith, clarifying your spiritual identity, stresses associated with faith transitions, finding a spiritual place of belonging, talking to those of different faiths, etc.).
 The topic of the day will be motivated by those who participate that day.
-This group will be co-facilitated by Monique Frazier, a psychologist from USU Counseling and Psychological Services (CAPS) and Bonnie Glass-Coffin, Anthropology Professor and Director of Interfaith Leadership Certificate Program.
+This group will be co-facilitated by Monique Frazier and Mark Nafziger, both are psychologists from USU Counseling and Psychological Services (CAPS).

 Expectations of Group Members

 - In order for everyone to express opinions freely, we ask you not to discuss who attended the meeting and what other people said in the meeting with anyone outside of the group (confidentiality).
 We cannot legally guarantee confidentiality, but it is highly encouraged.